Hierarchical mutual distillation for multi-view fusion: Learning from all possible view combinations: Method

-\subsection{Uncertainty-Weighted Strategy}
+where \( T \) represents the transformer block, and \(p_k^i\) denotes the logits or prediction distribution for the subset \(C_k^i\).
+In this way, we collect the predictions for \emph{all} combinations across \(k = 1, 2, \dots, n\).
+Therefore, this approach considers all possible ways that the features of the views can be fused, enabling the model to learn the dependencies and contextual relationships between views comprehensively.
+However, using all possible combinations without constraints leads to a significant increase in computational complexity as the number of views grows.
+To address this, we introduce a partial sampling-based strategy in \Cref{sec:scalable_training}.

+\subsection{Uncertainty-weighted strategy}

-The uncertainty of predictions from various view combinations is very important.
-While full multi-view derives a single prediction, single-view and partial multi-view generate individual predictions for each element within the combination set.
-To perform mutual distillation between these combination sets, we introduce a method that assigns weights to each element in each combination set based on the uncertainty of its prediction. \cref{figure_1} (b) simply illustrates this process.
+To perform mutual distillation among different view combination sets, we propose an approach that assigns weights based on each element’s prediction uncertainty.
+The uncertainty of predictions from various view combinations is crucial.
+While full multi-view outputs a single prediction, single-view and partial multi-view each generate multiple predictions, one per element in the combination set.

-Entropy can be used to measure the uncertainty within the prediction distribution~\cite{shannon1948mathematical, distelzweig2024entropy, kuhn2023semantic}.
-Cross-entropy provides a measure of the discrepancy between the predicted distribution and the ground truth label.
-By incorporating both, we leverage the inherent uncertainty in the prediction distribution as well as its alignment with the ground truth.
-The logits \( p_{C_k} \) for each element of combination \( C_k \) are obtained through \cref{eq:prediction}.
-Subsequently, the uncertainty \( U_i(C_k) \) is computed as the entropy of each element’s prediction distribution \( p_i \) obtained via softmax and its cross-entropy with the ground truth label:

-where \( q_i \) is the one-hot encoded vector representing the ground truth label, and \( \epsilon \) is a small constant for numerical stability.
-By combining entropy and cross-entropy, our approach relieves the potential issue of high-confidence predictions on incorrect classes being weighted too heavily in the learning process.
-Entropy alone would assign low uncertainty to predictions with a high probability, even if this high confidence is directed toward the wrong class.
-By integrating cross-entropy, the uncertainty measurement becomes sensitive to the target class, enabling cases of high-confidence but incorrect predictions to be recognized as uncertain.